Embracing a range of nationalities, cultures and perspectives

 The initiative – called Parents@BAT – offers a minimum of 16 weeks’ fully paid leave for new mothers and adoptive parents and a return-to-work guarantee.
 It also includes flexible working opportunities and an online advice service offering coaching support.

 Parents@BAT offers significantly better terms than existing legal requirements in a number of our markets.
 The minimum 16 weeks’ fully paid maternity leave element of the initiative goes above and beyond local requirements in 26 countries, including: United States, Indonesia, South Korea, Taiwan, Nigeria, Argentina, Algeria, Morocco, Egypt and Pakistan.

 Our short video explains more about Parents@BAT.

 We’re launching a range of benefits that will help new parents at BAT balance their home and work lives during the first year of parenthood.

 You can read more about Parents@BAT here.

-On International Day of Women and Girls in Science in 2019, we caught up with some of our female scientists who help us to deliver our Transforming Tobacco ambition.
+On International Day of Women and Girls in Science in 2019, we caught up with some of our female scientists who are helping us to deliver our purpose.

 In our video you can hear from some of our women scientists based in our Southampton, UK, R&D hub as they talk about their careers in science, and how BAT is helping to support them achieve their full potential.